rmuxnet/ps4-linux-payloads/README.md

 The host with precompiled Linux payloads only works with GoldHEN v2.4b18.5/v2.4b18.6 BinLoader.
 Just open the web browser and cache the host—it will also work offline too.
 [PSFree-Enhanced](https://arabpixel.github.io/PSFree-Enhanced) [▶️ click](https://www.youtube.com/watch?v=T3rXMWw6nIM)

-you'll find Linux payloads for your firmware, along with some extra payloads.
+you'll find Linux payloads for your firmware, along with some exdddtra payloads.
 The rest are already included in GoldHEN.

 # Supported Firmwares